-- (i) on or before such redemption or repurchase of the Notes, the Issuer replaces the Notes with capital instruments of an equal or higher quality on terms that are sustainable for its income capacity; or - (ii) the Issuer has demonstrated to the satisfaction of the Relevant Authority that its own funds and, if applicable, eligible liabilities would, following such redemption or repurchase, exceed the requirements laid down in Article 92(1) of the CRR and the combined buffer requirement as defined in Part One, Tier II, Chapter 1, Section I of Circular No. 285 transposing point (6) of Article 128 of the CRD IV and, if applicable, the requirements laid down in the BRRD, by a margin that the Relevant Authority considers necessary on the basis of Part One, Title III, Chapter 1, Section III of Circular No. 285 transposing Article 104(3) of the CRD IV.
+- (i) on or before such redemption or repurchase of the Notes, the Issuer replaces the Notes with capital instruments of an equal or higher quality on terms that are sustainable for its income capacity; or - (ii) the Issuer has demonstrated to the satisfaction of the Relevant Authority that its Tier 1 Capital and Tier 2 Capital would, following such redemption or repurchase, exceed the requirements laid down in Article 92(1) of the CRR and the combined buffer requirement as defined in Part One, Tier II, Chapter 1, Section I of Circular No. 285 transposing point (6) of Article 128 of the CRD IV by a margin that the Relevant Authority considers necessary on the basis of Part One, Title III, Chapter 1, Section III of Circular No. 285 transposing Article 104(3) of the CRD IV.